locxter/mcrpd/README.md

 ## How to change the macros

-As all macros are hard programmed, you need to modify the firmware located in `mcrpd.ino` and then reflash it using the Arduino IDE in order to change them.
+As all macros are hard programmed, you need to modify the firmware file `mcrpd.ino` and then reflash it using the Arduino IDE in order to change them.
 For realizing your specific macros follow the [keyboard library guide](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/) from the Arduino Foundation and paste your snippets into the different cases defined in the switch statement.